A topic from the subject of Analysis in Chemistry.

 2. Heat the sample at a controlled rate under an inert atmosphere.

-3. Record the heat flow into or out of the sample as it undergoes transitions such as glass transition, melting, and crystallization.
+3. Record the heat flow into or out of the sample as it undergoes transitions such as glass transition (Tg), melting (Tm), and crystallization.
+This provides information about the polymer's thermal properties and transitions.

 TGA Analysis: